iogf/eacc/README.md

 It is possible to extend the document grammar at the time it is being parsed.
 Such a feature is interesting to handle some edge cases.

+The parser also accept some special operators like Except, Only, Times etc. These operators are used to match sequences of tokens based on their token types and length.

 # Features

 - **Fast and flexible Lexer**